Samarth-Nasnodkar/coolang/readme.md

 let a = 10
 let arr = [0] * 10
 ```
-Lists cannot hold objects yet!
-Will be added soon
+Lists can now hold objects and functions!!
 ### And lines don't end with semi-colons!!!

 ## Code Block